yaojiach/red-panda/README.rst

 In no particular order:

 - Improve tests and docs.
-- Handle when user does have implicit column that is the index in a DataFrame.
-Currently index is automatically dropped.
 - Better ways of inferring data types from dataframe to Redshift.
-- Take advantage of Redshift slices for parallel processing.
-Split files for COPY.
 - Explore using `S3 Transfer Manager`'s upload_fileobj for `df_to_s3` to take advantage of automatic multipart upload.
-- More options for data consistency management.
-Currently deleting file from S3 after COPY.
 - Add encryption options for files uploaded to S3.
 - Add COPY from S3 manifest file, in addition to COPY from S3 source path.
 - Support more data formats.
 - Build cli to manage data outside of Python.

+In progress:

+- Take advantage of Redshift slices for parallel processing.
+Split files for COPY.

+Done:

+- Handle when user does have implicit column that is the index in a DataFrame.
+Currently index is automatically dropped.